-- Cancer Research Facility A facility that is: - A National Cooperative Cancer Study Group institution that is funded by the National Cancer Institute (NCI) and has been approved by a Cooperative Group as a blood or marrow stem cell transplant center; - 2.
-An NCI-designated Cancer Center; or - 3.
-An institution that has a peer-reviewed grant funded by the National Cancer Institute (NCI) or National Institutes of Health (NIH) to study allogeneic or autologous blood or marrow stem cell transplants. - Other facilities specifically listed in the benefits descriptions in Section 5(c).
+Cancer Research Facility - A facility that is:

+- A National Cooperative Cancer Study Group institution that is funded by the National Cancer Institute (NCI) and has been approved by a Cooperative Group as a blood or marrow stem cell transplant center; - 2.
+An NCI-designated Cancer Center; or - An institution that has a peer-reviewed grant funded by the National Cancer Institute (NCI) or National Institutes of Health (NIH) to study allogeneic or autologous blood or marrow stem cell transplants.